sandinmyjoints/towards-100-pct-uptime/talk/pres.md

 }
 ```

+Note: `server.close` is actually pretty graceful by default.
+It will only call
+back once all existing connections are closed.
+So we put the call to
+`process.exit` inside of it.

 ### Set a timer.
 If timeout period expires and server is still around, call `process.exit`.

 Note: This then becomes a hard shutdown for any clients still connected, but
 time is up and the worker just has to go.
-This whole techinque might be
+This whole idea of gracefully shutting
-controversial?
-If the server is in a bad state (e.g., db disconnected), bad
+down is all about "best efforts".
+If the server is in a bad state (e.g., db
-things might happen to these in-flight requests that we are trying to finish out
+disconnected), bad things might happen to these in-flight requests that we are
-cleanly, too.
-But they would have anyway if you had just down a hard shutdown
+trying to finish out cleanly, too.
+But they would have anyway if you had just
-without trying to close cleanly.
+down a hard shutdown without trying to close cleanly.
 So might as well try it.
-Most likely, if the
-shutdown is due to an application error, the other requests will be fine.
+Most likely, if the shutdown is due to an application error, the other requests
+will be fine.